 And – in equally good news – the quality of Coffee has gone through the roof in the last 5 years or so – there’s some magic bean roasting going in Japan these days – particularly in Tokyo and Kyoto.

-It’s just easier to get around in cooler temps.
-Less huffing and puffing and perspiring = fewer changes of clothes and a far less frequent need, if at all, to visit the laundromat on holiday.
+Winter temperatures make it far more pleasant for lots of walking around.
+There’s less huffing and puffing and perspiring as warmer months which means you don’t get as tired and can fit so much more in if you wish to and there are fewer changes of clothes and a far less frequent need, if at all, to visit the laundromat on holiday.
 You can basically wear the same outfit for days under a long jacket and no-one would ever know… not that I’d ever do that of course….
 And if you are a woman of a certain age you will be blissfully enjoying the cooling effects of winter’s crisp air against your intermittent fire breathing skin.
 Kyoto is a city surrounded by mountains and bottomless lungfuls of Alpine air making it the perfect town and country escape in one!

-Before the cherry blossoms bloom in spring, the plum blossoms provide a rather impressive support act – although very few foreign tourists even know about them!
+Before the cherry blossoms bloom in spring, the plum blossoms provide a rather impressive support act – although very few foreign tourists even visit Japan to see them.

-A great place to see the ‘ume’ blossoms on mass, in their full and glorious beauty, is at Kitano Tenmangu Shrine in Kyoto – they have a special plum garden which only opens for a short time from mid February – here’s a link
+A great place for viewing ‘ume’ blossoms on mass, in their full and glorious beauty, is at Kitano Tenmangu Shrine in Kyoto – they have a special plum garden which only opens for a short time from mid February – here’s a link

-No, not THAT kind….
+No, not what first springs to mind….
 I’m talking about the softness of a mohair scarf against your chin, being snug as a bug in your favourite coat and boots, open fires, sipping warm sake, cosy meals.
 The light and shadows.
-Blue skies, cool air, snowcapped mountains…
+Blue skies, cool air, snowcapped mountains… That’s romance.

 Australian Delicious Magazine asked me to write about Kyoto in winter for them a few years back – some things in this article are a little outdated but it gives you a little further insight into just how superb it is !

 Still not convinced about winter in Japan?
-Then take a look at our itinerary for our 2018 Zenbu Setsubun Winter Tour – we still have a few spots but bookings close VERY SOON! quick sticks.
+Then take a look at our itinerary for our 2019 ZENBU FUYU TOUR – we still have a few spots but bookings close VERY SOON! quick sticks.